MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     app.Tap(x => x.Text("Reset"));
 	```

-	> Since many third-party authentication services, including Microsoft accounts, often require two-factor authentication or secondary forms of validation, you are removing the code that signs in with a Microsoft account to avoid any "false failures" during test runs.
+	> Since many third-party authentication services, including Microsoft's, often require two-factor authentication or secondary forms of validation, you are removing the code that signs in with a Microsoft account to avoid any "false failures" during test runs.

-1. Delete the ```AppLaunches``` method (including the ```Test``` attribute decorating it) from **Tests.cs**.
-You no longer need it since the ```SignInAnCheckActivity``` method starts a descent and takes a screen shot.
+1. Delete the ```AppLaunches``` method (including the ```[Test]``` attribute decorating it) from **Tests.cs**.
+You no longer need it since the ```SignInAndCheckActivity``` method starts a descent and takes a screen shot.

 1. Ensure that the build configuration is still set to release mode in Visual Studio.
 Then right-click the **DroneLander.Android** project and use the **Archive...** command to create a release version of the project package.